 You must annotate your texts as you read.
 It helps you to become a better reader and also allows you to more deeply understand what the author is trying to say.
 Because these will be checked, I would prefer that you complete these electronically in MLA format.
-There are not a set number of annotations that are required, but there should be an appropriate number of them based on the piece being annotated.
+There are not a set number of annotations that are required, but there should be an appropriate number of them based on the piece being annotated (It's a 316-page book with 26 chapters - bare minimum would be 1 annotation per chapter, but I'm sure you'll have more).
 Please see below for some guidance:

-- Thank You For Arguing annotations should be about the techniques of argument that are discussed - The Glass Castle annotations should focus more on the choices that Jeannette Walls makes when telling her story, attempt to find some of the techniques Heinrichs introduces you to and consider the bigger purpose of them, discover the message or purpose behind Walls writing the memoir (What is she trying to say to you, the reader, about her life and/or the events in her life in general?), etc. - Annotations should be divided into two sections Thank You For Arguing and The Glass Castle and organized logically either in bulleted points or in a table.
+- Thank You For Arguing annotations should be about the techniques of argument that are discussed - Killers of the Flower Moon annotations should focus more on the choices that David Grann makes when telling the story of the Osage Reign of Terror, attempt to find some of the techniques Heinrichs introduces you to and consider the bigger purpose of them, discover the message or purpose behind Grann writing about this (What is he trying to say to you, the reader, about this part of American history??), etc. - Annotations should be divided into two sections in the same document Thank You For Arguing and Killers of the Flower Moon - and organized logically.
 I am expecting to see page references for everything.
+I have included a sample document of annotations so that you can use it to set your own up.
+I will also email it to you if you would like to use it as a template.